BB-Dojo/Weiqi-Roadmap/acknowledgement.md

 <hr>

 1. <a href="https://aigp.org.in/" target="_blank">Association of Indian Go Players</a> - Wouldn't have resumed playing and would've never played on 19x19 without you guys encouraging me back in 2020.
-2. <a href="https://instagram.com/amartyaagrawal" target="_blank" rel="nofollow noopener noreferrer">Amartya</a> (OGS - HungryBradbury)- Thanks for the financial support, and also for the proofreading with the current roadmap.
+2. <a href="https://instagram.com/amartyaagrawal" target="_blank" rel="nofollow noopener noreferrer">Amartya</a> (OGS - HungryBradbury)- Thanks for the financial support to the Roadmap, and also for the proofreading you did.
 3. <a href="https://online-go.com/player/1306737/" target="_blank" rel="nofollow noopener noreferrer">Chinky</a> - Thanks for the UI ideas.
 4. <a href="https://gomagic.org/go-lessons/" target="_blank">Vadim Efimenko</a> - From the Go Magic team.
-Thank you for your tips/suggessions in version 3 of the roadmap.
+Thank you for your tips/suggessions in version 3.0.7 of the roadmap.

 ## Theme & Hosting
 <hr>